percona/k8spg-docs/docs/operator.md

 ## <a name="operator-instances-section"></a>Instances section

 The `instances` section in the [deploy/cr.yaml :octicons-link-external-16:](https://github.com/percona/percona-postgresql-operator/blob/main/deploy/cr.yaml) file contains configuration options for PostgreSQL instances.
+This section contains at least one *cluster instance* with a number of *PostgreSQL instances* in it (cluster instances are groups of PostgreSQL instances used for fine-grained resources assignment).

 ### `instances.metadata.labels`